Wearable Devices Announces Pricing of $4 Million Registered Direct Offering and Concurrent Private Placement Priced At-the-Market Under Nasdaq Rules

 The ordinary shares (or ordinary shares equivalents in lieu thereof) offered to the institutional investor described above are being offered pursuant to a registration statement on Form F-3 (File No. 333-274841) which was declared effective by the Securities and Exchange Commission (the “SEC”) on October 18, 2023.
 The offering is being made only by means of a prospectus supplement and accompanying prospectus which are a part of the effective registration statement.
 The warrants will be issued in a concurrent private placement.
 A prospectus supplement and the accompanying prospectus relating to the registered direct offering will be filed with the SEC and will be available on the SEC’s website at www.sec.gov.
 Additionally, when available, electronic copies of the prospectus supplement and the accompanying prospectus may be obtained from A.G.P./Alliance Global Partners, 590 Madison Avenue, 28th Floor, New York, NY 10022, or by telephone at (212) 624-2060, or by email at prospectus@allianceg.com.

-The private placement of the warrants and the shares underlying the warrants offered to the institutional investor will be made in reliance on an exemption from registration under Section 4(a)(2) of the Securities Act of 1933, as amended, (the “Securities Act”) and Regulation D promulgated thereunder.
+The private placement of the ordinary warrants and the ordinary shares underlying the ordinary warrants offered to the institutional investor will be made in reliance on an exemption from registration under Section 4(a)(2) of the Securities Act of 1933, as amended (the “Securities Act”), and Regulation D promulgated thereunder.
 Accordingly, the securities issued in the concurrent private placement may not be offered or sold in the United States except pursuant to an effective registration statement or an applicable exemption from the registration requirements of the Securities Act and such applicable state securities laws.

 This press release shall not constitute an offer to sell or the solicitation of an offer to buy any of the securities described herein, nor shall there be any sale of these securities in any state or other jurisdiction in which such offer, solicitation, or sale would be unlawful prior to the registration or qualification under the securities laws of any such state or other jurisdiction.